t-lochhead/blog/src/pages/2020-11-10---how-to-build-a-fast-and-clean-blog-fast-with-gatsby/index.md

 There are plenty of free blogging platforms that are easy to set up.
 The drawbacks are usually lackluster design ([Blogger](https://blogger.com)) or lack of personality ([Medium](https://medium.com)).

-Then there are a whole slew of paid options.
+Then there is a whole slew of paid options.
 It's very easy to get suckered into paying over \$300 for 3 years of hosting, a domain, and a bunch of useless features.
 They're often very sluggish as well.

 Enter Gatsby.